gmalka/Push_swap/README.md

 42 school algorithm project

 # Description
-The program sorts an array of numbers using a specific set of commands, a limited number of iterations and using 2 stacks: a and b
+The program sorts an array of numbers passed as arguments using a specific set of commands, a limited number of iterations and using 2 stacks: a and b

 **available commands:**
 | Command | Description |